which can also mask underlying scars.

 - want their breasts to be rebuilt with their own healthy tissue

-- Dr. Rad works with the cancer surgeon to minimize scars and to hide them in concealed areas such as the natural under-fold of the breast.
-Dr. Rad often collaborates with his wife and Board certified dermatologist, Dr. Noëlle Sherber, to perform Laser Scar Therapy to fade and soften scars.
+Dr. Rad works with the cancer surgeon to minimize scars and to hide them in concealed areas such as the natural under-fold of the breast.
+Dr. Rad's wife and Board certified dermatologist, Dr. Noëlle Sherber, often performs Laser Scar Therapy to fade and soften scars.
+Dr. Rad works with Vinnie Myers, a professional tattoo artist for areola restoration which can also mask underlying scars.

 - Implant Reconstruction is the most popular option owing to the ease of recovery and simplicity of surgery; however, implant reconstruction often is not a good option due to scar tissue problems caused by prior breast radiation.